 LOUISVILLE, Ky.
-(WDRB) — Some Jefferson County voters were unable to cast ballots in a Kentucky House race decided by just five votes after a precinct assignment error caused them to receive the wrong ballots, according to Jefferson County Clerk David Yates.
+(WDRB) —Some Jefferson County voters were given the wrong ballots in the primary election.
+It kept them from casting a ballot in a state house race that was decided by just five votes, according to Jefferson County Clerk David Yates.

-In a letter sent Tuesday to Mayor Craig Greenberg, Yates said he had recently been made aware he inherited "long-standing errors with regard to voter precinct assignments" that needed to be "immediately addressed."
+In a letter sent Tuesday to Louisville Mayor Craig Greenberg, Yates said he was recently made aware he inherited "long-standing errors with regard to voter precinct assignments" that needed to be "immediately addressed."

 That race was decided by just five votes.

-Yates said in the letter "additional discrepancies" observed on election day prompted a comprehensive internal audit on voter precinct assignments across Jefferson County.
+Yates said "additional discrepancies" observed on election day prompted a comprehensive internal audit on all voter precinct assignments across Jefferson County.

 "Given that voters had successfully participated in the six elections since redistricting with no reported issues, a full house-by-house review was not initially prioritized when our administration assumed office in October 2025," Yates said.
 "We now recognize the necessity of this thorough verification."